Skip to main content

 Standalone tokenization endpoints

-Our API allows you to provision network tokens and cryptograms for use in your own system.
+The API allows you to provision network tokens and cryptograms for use in your own system.
 Please note that network tokens can be considered PCI sensitive data depending on your interpretation of PCI guidelines, and therefore these API’s are not enabled in production by default.
+You can use the network token endpoints to obtain network tokens and their cryptograms for use in your own system.

 Network token provisioning via the API is not enabled by default in production.
 Please contact support for further guidance.